When learning GRE vocabulary, we need to arm ourselves with as many approaches as possible to stand a chance against the

 Our new and free GRE flashcards do a great job of providing you with the most useful vocabulary words to learn while still providing you some context to the word.
 This is essential in learning new words.

 2. READING FOR VOCABULARY

-In the cozy flashcard milieu, words come to us a lot easier.
+Unfortunately, in the cozy flashcard milieu, words come to us a lot easier.
 But, the GRE is far from cozy.
 When we see a word we’ve seen before, the context — the GRE testing room — is very different.
 Likewise, when we are reading, we don’t expect to see a given word.
 It is this element of surprise, this jolt of recognition, that makes reading such an effective vocabulary-learning tool.
 I recommend a combination of reading and usage of our flashcards to really solidify those words you’re learning.

 3. ACTIVE WORD USAGE

 Once you’ve exposed yourself to many new words through reading or reviewing GRE word lists, you don’t want to just look at them and put them in a notebook for safe-keeping.
 A technique you can rely on is active usage – a highly effective way of embedding words into long-term memory.
 If you don’t make active usage part of your arsenal, you are selling yourself short.

 The key to active usage is to be creative.
 So, if vocabulary words start randomly popping into your head, think of where you can use them.
 Indeed, the zanier the connections you make with words, the more likely you are to remember them (this zanier-is-better approach applies to the next part of the vocabulary arsenal as well).

 Suppose there is a really pesky word that you just can’t get into your long-term memory, no matter how many times you see that word.
 Okay, perhaps you don’t have to suppose, as there are many words that fall into this category.
 But let’s pluck a word at random from the GRE vocabulary tree: lambaste.